 One downside?
 EVs are not suited for regular garage tinkerers or DIY repairs because they’re so advanced, says Baumhefner.
 “You can change the wiper blades and keep the tires inflated — that’s about it.
 Most people don’t work on their own vehicles these days, and doing so could void the factory warranty,” he notes.

 Of course, all of this so-called simplicity means you don’t have much of a choice when it comes to equipment.
 Like to shift yourself?
 Forget it.
 Want to tow a boat or camper?
-Not recommended for most EV models on the market for 2017, which take the form of smallish hatchbacks and sedans.
+Not recommended for most EV models on the market — smallish hatchbacks and sedans.
 That’s understandable from an efficiency perspective, but it could leave most families and driving enthusiasts out of the picture.

 Coal-fired power plants provide about 33 percent of the country’s electricity, according to the U.S. Energy Information Administration.
 The rest comes from a mix of cleaner sources like natural gas, nuclear and renewables like wind and solar.
 “When you take electricity generation into account, environmental assessments and air quality modeling indicate that EVs currently produce half the pollutants of gas-powered cars,” says Baumhefner.
 He also notes that the grid is getting cleaner all the time as new technologies come online.
 That means today’s EV will pollute less down the road, unlike conventional cars, which tend to use more fuel and emit more pollutants as they age.

 At least one fact of life isn’t likely to change as transportation goes green.
 Even the most technically advanced cars will get handed down to the kids.
-Crabtree’s son no longer freezes at gas stations because he’s now driving dad’s first EV.
+Crabtree’s son no longer freezes at gas stations, because today he’s driving dad’s first EV.

 The information contained in this page is provided for general informational purposes only.
 The information is provided by Farmers® and while we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to this article or the information, products, services or related graphics, if any, contained in this article for any purpose.
 The information is not meant as professional or expert advice, and any reliance you place on such information is therefore strictly at your own risk.